dymmond/edgy/docs/queries/prefetch.md

 {!> ../docs_src/prefetch/second/prefetch.py !}
 ```

-Did you notice what happened there?
-The [Prefetch](#prefetch) used all the [related_names](./related-name.md)
+The [Prefetch](#prefetch) used the foreign key name and the `related_name` at the last part
-associated with the models to perform the query and did the transversal approach.
+to perform the query and did the transversal approach.

 The `company` now has an attribute `tracks` where it contains all the associated `tracks` list.